 • Current Status (as of the Appeal): January 9, 2025

 By the time the appellant moved to the next legal stage, one month and 19 days had passed without a single word from the PIO DSW/DSWO Mirzapur.
-This delay is not merely a procedural oversight; it is a direct violation of the law.
-When a PIO fails to “entertain” an application, they are essentially blocking a citizen’s fundamental right to know.
+Therefore, this delay is not merely a procedural oversight; instead, it is a direct violation of the law.
+Furthermore, when a PIO fails to “entertain” an application, they are essentially blocking a citizen’s fundamental right to know.

 Seeking Information to Fight Corruption: The Transfer Policy

-To understand why this delay is so significant, one must look at the nature of the information requested.
-Mr. Singh sought details regarding the implementation of the New Transfer Policy formulated by the Government of Uttar Pradesh.
+To understand why this delay is so significant, one must first look at the nature of the information requested.
+Specifically, Mr. Singh sought details regarding the implementation of the New Transfer Policy formulated by the Government of Uttar Pradesh.
+(RTI Appeal Against Delay)

 This policy was designed with a specific anti-corruption goal: to rotate public staff who have remained in the same position for many years.
-Long tenures in specific administrative posts often allow “roots of corruption” to grow deep, as officials develop localized networks that can bypass standard oversight.
+After all, long tenures in specific administrative posts often allow “roots of corruption” to grow deep, as officials develop localized networks that can bypass standard oversight.

 The appellant argues that the PIO’s refusal to provide this information is a “red flag.”
-If the transfer policy were being implemented fairly and transparently, there would be no reason to withhold the data.
-The silence from the Social Welfare Department suggests a reluctance to expose potential irregularities or a lack of action on a policy intended to curb graft.
+After all, if the transfer policy were being implemented fairly and transparently, there would be no reason to withhold the data.
+Consequently, the silence from the Social Welfare Department suggests a reluctance to expose potential irregularities, or, alternatively, a lack of action on a policy intended to curb graft.

 The appeal is directed to the First Appellate Authority (FAA), Mr. Rajesh Kr Singh (DD Vindhyachal).
-The grounds for the appeal are clear: “No Response Within the Time Limit.” ### The Prayer for Relief
+Overall, the grounds for the appeal are clear: “No Response Within the Time Limit.” ### The Prayer for Relief

 1. Immediate Disclosure: An order directing the PIO to provide the sought-after information without further delay.